chadananda/CocoaWallet/README.md

 # CocoaWallet for Android/ARM64

-Soon to be to be the world's friendliest self-funding privacy wallet.
+Soon to be to be the friendliest self-funding privacy wallet.

 ## Development roadmap